oxenfree/TwitterSentimentAnalysis/README.md

 for the script to run correctly.
 ## USAGE

-1) Pick a search phrase to pull tweets from twitter: search_phrase = '#abcxyz' # change this to the search phrase
+1. Pick a search phrase to pull tweets from twitter: search_phrase = '#abcxyz' # change this to the search phrase
-2)  Set a search limit, the total number of tweets to pull in.
-Keep in mind twitter has a daily limit on API calls:
+2. Set a search limit, the total number of tweets to pull in.
+Keep in mind twitter has a daily limit on API calls.

-tweet_limit = 3  # change this to the number of tweets you want
-3) Make a new TweetHandler, like this: handler = TweetHandler()
+3. Make a new TweetHandler, like this: handler = TweetHandler()
-4) Pull tweets with your search phrase and size limit: tweets = handler.get_tweet_attributes_map(search_phrase, tweet_limit)
+4. Pull tweets with your search phrase and size limit: tweets = handler.get_tweet_attributes_map(search_phrase, tweet_limit)
-5)  Optional: you can take out the 'RT' and '@' symbols from the tweet texts.
+5. Optional: you can take out the 'RT' and '@' symbols from the tweet texts.

-clean = handler.clean_tweet_map_texts(tweets)
-6) Optional: get the nltk_sentiment scores for each tweet: sent_map = handler.add_nltk_sentiment_map(clean)
+6. Optional: get the nltk_sentiment scores for each tweet: sent_map = handler.add_nltk_sentiment_map(clean)
-7)  Optional: geth the TextBlob sentiment score for each tweet.
+7. Optional: geth the TextBlob sentiment score for each tweet.
 TextBlob ranks phrases by -1, 0, 1 (-1: negative, 0: neutral, 1: positive)
-sent_map = handler.add_text_blob_sentiment_map(sent_map)
-8)  Optional: stem the tweet texts.
-Stemming can change the meaning and sentiment of a phrase though. stems = handler.stem_tweet_texts(cleaned_tweets)
+8. Optional: stem the tweet texts.
+Stemming can change the meaning and sentiment of a phrase though.

 ## DATA

 You will now have a number of tweets with a datetime, text,